 We are in a unique position of being on all sides of the bump test conversations.
 We sell industrial gases through Cal Gas Warehouse, and we calibrate gas detection units through Frederick Supply (our safety store).
 We deal with customers in nearly every industry you can imagine.
 Our experience over the last few years around this particular subject, has us ALARMED!

-We frequently run into clients that own gas detection units that, don’t know what a bump test is, or worse, they know and aren’t doing them.
-We will obviously not name any company by name but we will discuss some of the recent encounters we have had.
-Hopefully, this post will lead to important discussions inside of your company.
+We frequently run into clients that own gas detection units that don’t know what a bump test is, or worse, they know and aren’t doing them.
+We will obviously not name any company by name, but we will discuss some of the recent encounters we have had.
+Hopefully, this post will lead to important discussions inside your company.
 The ultimate goal is to get everyone home safely and to mitigate risk as much as possible.